 There's also the option of manually adding smart devices, which as per many reviewers is a simple process and barely takes a couple of minutes.
 Once done, you can use the button for the voice assistant in the Alexa app.

 You can even plug an Echo device.
 However, the Amazon Smart Plug works only on the 2.4GHz network.

 On the other hand, you'll have to use the proprietary WeMo app to set up the WeMo Mini.
 Whether it's updating your plugs or naming them, this is the app to get all the basic things done.

 Though the setup process is easy, there are some cases where users did struggle with it.
 Many such users reported on Amazon that the plug is a pain to set up.
 It requires a minimum of 5-6 attempts to set it up.

 Thankfully, that's not the issue with all the users, but only a fraction of them.
-However, this is a point which you may want to consider before buying, especially if you plan to setup and re-setup frequently.
+However, this is a point that you may want to consider before buying, especially if you plan to set up and re-setup frequently.

 Once the setup is complete, this plug works as advertised.

 The Amazon Smart Plug is strictly an Amazon product, and it's not compatible with assistants outside the Amazon ecosystem.
 It neither works with Google Assistant nor does it work with Apple's Siri.